bntti/animelist/README.md

 1. Create a `.env` file at project root and add the following lines to it:
     ```
     SECRET_KEY=<secret_key>
-    PEPPER=<pepper>
     DATABASE_URL=<postgresql:///user>
     ```
     and replace with corresponding values.
-SECRET_KEY and PEPPER should be long random strings.
+SECRET_KEY should be a long random string
-3. Start virtual environment
+2. Create and start virtual environment
    ```
     $ python3 -m venv venv
     $ source venv/bin/activate
     ```
-4. Install dependencies
+3. Install dependencies
     ```
     $ pip3 install -r requirements.txt
     ```